logo image

 Before 1100s - there was a Wooden Castle on Lady Hill, 300 yards west of where the Elgin centre is today.

-1040 - King Duncan was wounded in Battle with the forces of Earl Macbeth, at Pitgaveny, about 3 miles northeast of Elgin.
+1040 - King Duncan was wounded in Battle with the forces of Earl Macbeth, at Pitgaveny, 3 miles northeast of Elgin.
 King Duncan was taken to Elgin Castle where he later died.
 This is the Macbeth from the William Shakespeare Play.

 The Royal Castle at Elgin was popular with Scottish Kings, especially for Hunting Trips in the Vast Forests, such as: David I, William I, Alexander II, and Alexander III.